Bharath6384/Advanced-C-Lab-Manual/module 11.md

-## EXP NO:5A C PROGRAM TO CREATE A FUNCTION TO FIND THE GREATEST NUMBER
+## EXP NO 21: C PROGRAM TO CREATE A FUNCTION TO FIND THE GREATEST NUMBER
 ## Aim:
 To write a C program to create a function to find the greatest number